Recommended by:

 Will the IP address be the same when on split tunneling and VPN?

-When using VPN split tunneling, the apps and websites that connect via the VPN will see the VPN server’s IP, while those that connect to VPN regularly will see your real IP.
+When using VPN split tunneling, the apps and websites that connect via the VPN will see the VPN server’s IP, while those that connect to the internet directly will see your real IP.

 How do I turn off split tunneling?

-To stop VPN split tunneling on Surfshark App:
+To stop VPN split tunneling on the Surfshark App:

-1. Open Settings by clicking the cog icon on the map;
+1. Open Settings by clicking the left-hand side menu;

 2. Scroll down and click Bypasser;